amdeilami/Region-Growing/README.md

 *******************************************************************************************************************************************************************

-My main purpose was assess the effect of using one of the PCR components in getting a better segmentation in comparison with using the grayscale version of the image as the input.
+My main purpose was to assess the effect of using one of the PCR components in getting a better segmentation in comparison with using grayscale version of the image as the input.